xin-0/my_obsidian_note/Liberal_Arts_Engineering/Math/Hermitian.md

 $$H^\dagger=H$$

 # Property
+- ==Support==  of a hermitian is the vector space spanned by the eigenvectors of $A$ with non-zero eigenvalues.
 - Diagonal entries are real
 - Hermtian is [[Normal Matrix]]
 - a Hermitian matrix has all real eigenvalues and the orthogonal eigenvectors for distinct eigenvalues.